Are You Bogged Down in a Covert Narcissist Marriage?

-However, as I mentioned in an earlier post, not all narcissists are expansive and hungry for open dominance or adulation.
+However, as I mentioned in an earlier post, not all narcissists are expansive and hungry for dominance or adulation.

 The Covert Narcissist, (sometimes described as the closet, vulnerable, or hypersensitive narcissist) is a particularly toxic, introverted, (some would say camouflaged) form of narcissism.

 Although it is more subtle and doesn’t seek the limelight, Covert Narcissism is particularly toxic because of its preoccupation being critical, or being criticized.

 The Covert Narcissist doesn’t telegraph their superiority.
 They are more reserved and aloof.

 Because attempting to connect with others is so inherently difficult, the covert narcissist marriage is characterized by a variety of defensive mechanisms designed to keep people away.
 Their social circle may be narrow and predicated on particular mutual interests.
 These social activities may also aid them in enacting their secret sense of self-importance.

 As you can see, a Covert Narcissist Marriage is often a lonely place for their partners.

 Covert Narcissists tend to be quiet, and self-contained, often bestowing minimal attention on their spouses.